-A doctor will ask some questions and perform a physical examination.
+To diagnose a low platelet count, a doctor may begin by asking some questions and performing a physical examination.
 The questions might cover symptoms, family history, and medications.
 The examination will assess for skin rashes and bruising.

 A laboratory platelet count will confirm the diagnosis, showing the exact concentration of platelets in the blood.
 The doctor is likely to perform other blood tests at the same time.

 - a complete blood count (CBC)